NHIndustries NH90: Sweden

-Swedish Hkp14 are used for antisubmarine operations, troop transport, search and rescue, and medical evacuations.
+Swedish Hkp 14 are used for antisubmarine operations, troop transport, search and rescue, and medical evacuations.

 Sweden did not expect its NH90s to be operational until 2020 and ordered 15 UH-60M Black Hawks in 2011, deploying four of its new Black Hawks to Afghanistan in March 2013.
 In December 2015, the first Swedish NH90 in a full ASW configuration was delivered.
 On 1 November 2022, the Swedish Supreme Commander, General Michael Byden, announced that Sweden's NH90s will be replaced with S-70 (H-60) variants and a yet-to-be-determined type.
 In December 2023, Sweden finished upgrades on the SAR version of its NH90 fleet.

 Order campaigns

-The NH90 has been considered by a number of helicopter procurements, however some did not lead to helicopter delivery.
+The NH90 has been considered by many helicopter procurements, however some did not lead to helicopter delivery.